Latest-generation

 Authentication of the cardholder’s merchant account: customer login on the merchant account, transaction medium (browser or mobile application).
 Optional information may include issuer credentials and third-party authentication (Google, Apple).
 If the existing information is not available to the cardholder, the data is set as Guest.

-• For business card payments
+Business card payments

-• For transactions outside Europe
+Transactions outside Europe

 Considered as an evolution of the 3DSecure protocol, version 2.0 offers new advantages: